anagha-google/cloud-composer-setup-foundations/01-modules/01-foundational-setup.md

 ```

 ### 7.e.
-Permissions for operator to be able to manage the Composer 2 GCS buckets and environments
+Permissions for operator (lab attendee) to be able to manage the Composer 2 GCS buckets and environments

 ```